Epictetus/IProcess/README.md

 __DESCRIPTION__

   A Domain Specific Language(DSL) for sharing data between processes on UNIX-like operating systems.
   See the Wiki and API documentation for more information.

+__WHY?__

+* To spawn a subprocess, apply a restrictions to the subprocess,
+  then collect and send data back to the parent process.

+* Spawn multiple parallel jobs, then collect and return data.

+The first motiviation is solved through the example down below.
+The second  motivation is solved by the Jobs() method.
+Wiki has more info :)

 __EXAMPLES__